-Debt and return pursuit: CIS: end of year process: CIS returns and scheme activity
+Debt and return pursuit: CIS: in-year and end-of-year process: CIS returns and scheme activity

 Expected CIS returns

 In the majority of CIS active schemes we would expect the contractor to forward 12 CIS monthly returns in any deduction year for the period 6 April to 5 April.
 However, in some circumstances 12 returns are not expected; for example:

 - if the CIS scheme is set up part way through the year

 - a scheme where the inactive signal has been set during part of the year

 - where the exemption signal is set for a specific period

 - if a scheme merges or transfers during the year